chokevin8/chokevin8.github.io/_posts/2023-02-05-stable-diffusion.md

 ## **Stable Diffusion vs GAN:**
 Surprisingly, diffusion models are not new at all!
 Stable diffusion is a type of diffusion model, and like its name suggests, is actually based on the diffusion from thermodynamics!
-The forward diffusion process is where random (usually Gaussian) noise is introduced to an image until the image is pure noise, and the reverse diffusion process is where the model is trained so that the model is able to generate data samples from the noise that is representative of the true data distribution.
-Before diving deeper into stable diffusion, let's first compare stable diffusion and GAN, because before stable diffusion's emergence as the SOTA (state-of-the-art) generative model, GAN and its variants have been the SOTA generative model.
+The forward diffusion process is where random (usually Gaussian) noise is introduced to an image until the image is pure noise (isotropic Gaussian), and the reverse diffusion process is where the model is trained so that the model is able to generate data samples from the noise that is representative of the true data distribution.
+Before diving deeper into stable diffusion, let's first compare stable diffusion and GAN, because before stable diffusion's emergence as the SOTA (state-of-the-art) generative model, GAN and its variants have been the SOTA generative model (however GAN still may be superior in niche use cases since sampling is much faster on GANs).

 ## **What are GANs?**
 <br>
 <img src = "/assets/images/GAN_architecture.png" width = "700" height = "525" class = "center">
 <figcaption>Diagram showing general GAN architecture.</figcaption>
 <br>
 The diagram above shows the general GAN architecture.
-I could go in-depth on GANs, but since we're talking about stable diffusion and trying to compare it, I'll keep it brief and talk about the pros and cons of GAN.
 As seen in the diagram, a GAN consists of a generator and a discriminator, which are both deep neural networks that are trained.
 The generator learns to generate plausible data, or so-called "fake images".
 The generated instances of fake images then become negative training examples for the discriminator.
 Then, the discriminator learns to distinguish the generator's fake data from real data.
 Hence, the discriminator is simply a classifier model where it labels the images generated by the generator as real or fake.
 Simple!